Then + Now: The Cast of ‘The Fresh Prince of Bel-Air’

 Ross Bagley (Nicky Banks)

 Now: Bagley went on to have bit parts on television and took a long hiatus from the business while in school.
-He graduated from college in 2012, and has since gotten back into acting, recently filming roles in several horror movies.
-Most recently, he tweeted fond memories of his time with his TV dad and expressed his sadness at James Avery’s passing.
+He graduated from college in 2012, and has since gotten back into acting, recently filming roles in several horror movies (including the brilliantly-titled Gnome Alone in 2015).
+Upon James Avery’s passing, he tweeted fond memories of his time with his TV dad and expressed his sadness.

 Joseph Marcell (Geoffrey)